engineering-collaboration/book/docs/book/anatomy-of-a-software-company/team-interactions.md

 [![Team Topology](../../assets/images/book/anatomy-of-a-software-company/team-topology.webp)](../../assets/images/book/anatomy-of-a-software-company/team-topology.png)

 Exploring the product teams, the check-out team and the web shop team release features to the consumer facing side of our software.
 These vertical teams own the entire development lifecycle of their respective feature, from customer feedback to design, code, testing, and delivery.
+Contrary to the image's austerity, our organization consists mainly of product feature teams.
+We aim for one supporting team for every six to nine product teams.

 As the cognitive load of global payment systems exceeds the check-out team's limits, we split off a dedicated team for compliance and localization of payments.
 Initially the team collaborates meticulously with the check-out team to establish requirements and services for payment interactions.
 Over time, the payment team offers either a set of libraries or a platform for payments via the *x-as-a-service* interaction.